Rubber elasticity: Thermodynamics

 The result is that an elastomer behaves somewhat like an ideal monatomic gas, inasmuch as (to good approximation) elastic polymers do not store any potential energy in stretched chemical bonds or elastic work done in stretching molecules, when work is done upon them.
 Instead, all work done on the rubber is "released" (not stored) and appears immediately in the polymer as thermal energy.
 In the same way, all work that the elastic does on the surroundings results in the disappearance of thermal energy in order to do the work (the elastic band grows cooler, like an expanding gas).
-This last phenomenon is the critical clue that the ability of an elastomer to do work depends (as with an ideal gas) only on entropy-change considerations, and not on any stored (i.e., potential) energy within the polymer bonds.
-Instead, the energy to do work comes entirely from thermal energy, and (as in the case of an expanding ideal gas) only the positive entropy change of the polymer allows its internal thermal energy to be converted efficiently (100% in theory) into work.
+This last phenomenon is the critical clue that the ability of an elastomer to do work depends (as with an ideal gas) only on entropy-change considerations, and not on any stored (i.e. potential) energy within the polymer bonds.
+Instead, the energy to do work comes entirely from thermal energy, and (as in the case of an expanding ideal gas) only the positive entropy change of the polymer allows its internal thermal energy to be converted efficiently into work.

 Polymer chain theories

-Invoking the theory of rubber elasticity, one considers a polymer chain in a cross-linked network as an entropic spring.
+Invoking the theory of rubber elasticity, a polymer chain in a cross-linked network may be seen as an entropic spring.
 When the chain is stretched, the entropy is reduced by a large margin because there are fewer conformations available.
-Therefore, there is a restoring force, which causes the polymer chain to return to its equilibrium or unstretched state, such as a high entropy random coil configuration, once the external force is removed.
+As such there is a restoring force which causes the polymer chain to return to its equilibrium or unstretched state, such as a high entropy random coil configuration, once the external force is removed.
 This is the reason why rubber bands return to their original state.
 Two common models for rubber elasticity are the freely-jointed chain model and the worm-like chain model.

 Freely-jointed chain model

 The freely joined chain, also called an ideal chain, follows the random walk model.
-Microscopically, the 3-D random walk of a polymer chain assumes the overall end-to-end distance is expressed in terms of the x, y and z directions:
+Microscopically, the 3D random walk of a polymer chain assumes the overall end-to-end distance is expressed in terms of the x, y and z directions:

 In the model, $b$ is the length of a rigid segment, $N$ is the number of segments of length $b$, $R$ is the distance between the fixed and free ends, and $L_\text{c}$ is the "contour length" or $Nb$.
 Above the glass transition temperature, the polymer chain oscillates and $r$ changes over time.
 The probability distribution of the chain is the product of the probability distributions of the individual components, given by the following Gaussian distribution:

 Therefore, the ensemble average end-to-end distance is simply the standard integral of the probability distribution over all space.
 Note that the movement could be backwards or forwards, so the net average $\langle R\rangle$ will be zero.
-However, one can use the root mean square as a useful measure of the distance.
+However, the root mean square can be a useful measure of the distance.